jchanxtarov/sent-xrec/README.md

 ## Datasets to download
 NB: Currently the download script is not supported yet.
+*We are currently inquiring with Yelp regarding the possibility of releasing the dataset.

 Download datasets (download xxx_exps.pkl.gz & put it into datasets/)
 ```